U.S. response to coronavirus variants emphasizes masks and vaccines instead of lockdowns

 Nathan D. Grubaugh, an epidemiologist at the Yale School of Public Health who co-wrote an article urging public health restrictions to contain variants, said governments should use sequencing data to impose targeted restrictions that stop the variant where it is spreading.

-The idea is to slow it until enough of the population has been vaccinated, he said, comparing it to early efforts to “flatten the curve” to prevent hospitals from being overwhelmed.
+The idea is to slow it until enough of the population has been vaccinated, he said, comparing it with early efforts to “flatten the curve” to prevent hospitals from being overwhelmed.

 “We need to buy some time,” Grubaugh said.
 “We have to take that same approach again with these variants and it might get to a situation where states or smaller level health departments may have to implement stricter measures again and maybe even broad measures if it gets to that point.”